kennethreitz/responder/README.md

 ```

 This gets you a ASGI app, with a production static files server pre-installed, jinja2 templating (without additional imports), and a production webserver based on uvloop, serving up requests with gzip compression automatically.

+## Testimonials

+> "Pleasantly very taken with python-responder. [@kennethreitz](https://twitter.com/kennethreitz) at his absolute best." —Rudraksh M.K.

+> "Buckle up!" —Tom Christie of APIStar and Django Rest Framework

+> "I love that you are exploring new patterns.
+Go go go!" — Danny Greenfield, author of *Two Scoops of Django*

+> "Love what I have seen while it's in progress!
+Many features of responder are from my wishlist for flask, and it's even faster and even easier than flask!"

+> "Gotta try this.
+Amazing example of great deep work!" —Abhishek Malik

+> "The most ambitious crossover event in history." —Pablo Cabezas, on Tom Christie joining the project

+## More Examples

 Class-based views (and setting some headers and stuff):